blockspacer/fuchsia-cobalt/README.md

 This directory contains development keys for encrypting observations/envelopes to the backend.

-### logger
-This directory contains the code for Cobalt 1.0's Logger, which is a client library whose job is to encode Observation2s using one of several privacy-preserving encodings, and send Envelopes to the shuffler.

 ### manifest
 This directory contains a Jiri manifest.
 It is used to integrate Cobalt into the rest of the Fuchsia build when Cobalt is imported into third_party/cobalt.